adeishs/fanimae/README.txt

 The fnmmirex.pl wrapper script has been written for the purpose of MIREX 2010.
 Usage:

-% ./fnmmirex.pl alg /path/to/coll/files/dir/ /path/to/query.mid
+% ./fnmmirex.pl alg /coll/files/dir/ query.mid

 alg is either (without quotes) "ngr5" or "pioi".